gonzanick/EventTrackerProject/README.md

 * Simple assignment but helped better understand repositories
 * Better understanding with Postman and how we can test code using Postman
+* Better use and understanding of JS and XHR